awsdocs/amazon-ecs-developer-guide/doc_source/ecs-cli-tutorial-fargate.md

 ## Step 4: Create a Compose File<a name="ECS_CLI_tutorial_fargate_compose_create"></a>

 For this step, create a simple Docker compose file that creates a simple PHP web application\.
 At this time, the Amazon ECS CLI supports [Docker compose file syntax](https://docs.docker.com/compose/compose-file/#versioning) versions 1, 2, and 3\.
-This tutorial uses Docker compose v3\.
+The version specified in the compose file must be the string `"1"`, `"1.0"`, `"2"`, `"2.0"`, `"3"`, or `"3.0"`\.
+Docker Compose minor versions are not supported\.

 Here is the compose file, which you can name `docker-compose.yml`\.
 The `web` container exposes port 80 for inbound traffic to the web server\.
 It also configures container logs to go to the CloudWatch log group created earlier\.
 This is the recommended best practice for Fargate tasks\.